German Shepherd Training Beginner’s Guide

 Even if you can get some basic focus, this environment is not conducive to learning, much less fair.

 Don’t get me wrong!
-I am ALL ABOUT dog obedience classes, but I want my dog to learn at home and be set up for success when I add that kind of stress and distraction!
+I am ALL ABOUT obedience classes, but I want my German Shepherd puppy training to begin at home so he will be set up for success when I add that kind of stress and distraction!

 No, Obedience is NOT Enough